googleapis/google-cloud-cpp/google/cloud/logging/quickstart/README.md

 ## Before you begin

-To run the quickstart examples you will need a working Google Cloud Platform (GCP) project, as well as a Cloud Spanner instance and database.
+To run the quickstart examples you will need a working Google Cloud Platform (GCP) project.
 The [quickstart][quickstart-link] covers the necessary steps in detail.
-Make a note of the GCP project id, the instance id, and the database id as you will need them below.

 ## Configuring authentication for the C++ Client Library

-Like most Google Cloud Platform (GCP) services, Cloud Spanner requires that your application authenticates with the service before accessing any data.
+Like most Google Cloud Platform (GCP) services, Cloud Logging requires that your application authenticates with the service before accessing any data.
 If you are not familiar with GCP authentication please take this opportunity to review the [Authentication Overview][authentication-quickstart].
 This library